AACN celebrates the value of specialty nursing certification on Certified Nurses Day, March 19

 About the American Association of Critical-Care Nurses: For more than 50 years, the American Association of Critical-Care Nurses (AACN) has been dedicated to acute and critical care nursing excellence.
-The organization's vision is to create a healthcare system driven by the needs of patients and their families in which acute and critical care nurses make their optimal contribution.
-AACN is the world's largest specialty nursing organization, with about 134,000 members and over 200 chapters in the United States.
+The organization’s vision is to create a healthcare system driven by the needs of patients and their families in which acute and critical care nurses make their optimal contribution.
+AACN is the world’s largest specialty nursing organization, with more than 130,000 members and over 200 chapters in the United States.

 American Association of Critical-Care Nurses, 27071 Aliso Creek Road, Aliso Viejo, CA 92656; 949-362-2000; www.aacn.org; facebook.com/aacnface; twitter.com/aacnme